 Practicum/Intern Students

-The core of our training program consists of staff who are dedicated to providing opportunities for master’s level graduate students in counseling and social work.
+The core of our training program consists of staff who provide opportunities for master’s level graduate students studying counseling and social work.
 Below is a summary of the training and service opportunities available during the internship experience, including instructions for applying and/or inquiring about the program.
-We are currently accepting applications for Spring 2024.

 Individual Counseling